 It doesn’t matter if you are content writing as a business or you are updating your personal blog, it’s important to produce a piece of online copy that hits the spot every time.
 The best copy is informative, engaging and memorable.
 It’s a good way to connect with an audience and to build a strong, long lasting relationship, regardless of whether you are selling them a product or updating them about recent news.
-However, more than goes into great content writing than you may think.
+However, more goes into great content writing than you may think.

 Carry Out Keyword Research